Grassland, Alberta: 21st century: 2001–present

+Services

+Public services

+Grassland Community School teaches students from pre-kindergarten until grade 9.
+The building also hosts Grassland Public Library.
+Emergency and fire services are provided through Grassland Fire Department.

+Recreation

+Grassland Agricultural Society manages Grassland Community Hall, which serves as an events venue.
+Grassland also hosts a ball diamond and camping sites.

+Places of worship

+As of 2026, the Grassland Full Gospel Church and the Holy Transfiguration Church are active places of worship.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Grassland had a population of 46 living in 20 of its 42 total private dwellings, a change of from its 2016 population of 68.
 With a land area of 1.45 km2, it had a population density of in 2021.

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Grassland had a population of 68 living in 26 of its 52 total private dwellings, a change of from its 2011 population of 94.
 With a land area of 1.47 km2, it had a population density of in 2016.